typelevel/Laika/docs/04-customizing-laika/05-ast-rewriting.md

 The document tree in a Laika transformation is a generic representation of the document that does not contain any specific semantic or technical coupling to a concrete input or output format.
-This allows to add custom processing logic only operating on the tree itself, so it can be used with all supported input and output formats unchanged.
+This allows to add custom processing logic only operating on the document structure itself, so it can be used with all supported input and output formats unchanged.

 Rewriting a tree means traversing it and replacing or removing some of its nodes.
 A tree model is immutable, so rewriting always creates a new tree, while reusing unmodified branches for efficiency.

+Several of Laika's built-in features are implemented as rewrite rules internally, like the mechanism for resolving internal references or footnote auto-numbering.
+But it also designed to be a hook for processing on the application level.

 How Rewrite Rules Work